Simon Arnauld, Marquis de Pomponne: Early career

 He began his career as an intendant of the French garrison in Casale, where he staid from 1642 to 1647.
-Then, supported by Mazarin and Michel Le Tellier, he was appointed "intendant d'armée" in Italy, in Paris during the Fronde, and in Catalonia.
+Then, supported by Mazarin and Michel Le Tellier, he was appointed "intendant d'armée" in Italy, in Paris during the Fronde, and in the Principality of Catalonia.

 He first acted as a diplomat in 1655, having to negotiate and sign a treaty with the Duke of Mantua, a mission he was to achieve outstandingly.
 However, as Jansenism began to widespread, his uncle Antoine Arnauld became one of its leaders, and his own father decided to retire in Port-Royal-des-Champs.
 In 1658, Mazarin thus refused to let him become chancellor of Monsieur, Louis XIV's own brother.
 Worse, Pomponne turned to be both a client and a friend of Nicolas Fouquet and married one of his cousins, which caused his exiles in Verdun, in eastern France (1662–1664), then to his estate of Pomponne (1664–1665).